Last updated on March 22nd, 2023 at 05:05 pm

 Our vet recommended supplementing with calcium gluconate.
 This is administered orally via a syringe.
 If you choose to go this route, consult your vet for proper dosage and frequency.

-Basking spot not hot enough
+The Basking spot is not hot enough

 In order for dietary calcium to be absorbed into the bones, it must first be digested.
 Bearded dragons rely on their basking area for digestion.
 Without an adequate supply of external heat, beardies are unable to digest their food.